Soroosh-Bsl/AlgorithmicGameTheory---Spring2019/README.md

 P3: Linear Programming: Solving a ZERO-SUM game by finding its all (including MIXED) Nash equilibriums.

-P4: Solving a "RockPaperScissors15 game" against players with different strategies.
+P4: Solving a "RockPaperScissors15" game against players with different strategies.